loopbackio/loopback-connector-soap/README.md

 You can extend a LoopBack model to wrap or mediate SOAP operations and define new methods.
-The following example simplifies the `GetCityForecastByZIP` operation to a method that takes `zip` and returns an array of forecasts.
+The following example simplifies the `GetAtomicNumber` operation:

 ```javascript
 periodictableperiodictableSoap.GetAtomicNumber = function(GetAtomicNumber, callback) {